 Additionally, CFT released the results of our groundbreaking survey of part-time faculty, which calls out, often in agonizing detail, the healthcare crisis among contingent faculty, but yet contains information to arm members with more data than ever to be effective advocates.

-But beyond the celebration, the conference had another goal — to get part-timers to “step outside our comfort zones and work together” — said Jessica Saint Paul from the Los Angeles College Faculty Guild.
+Beyond the celebration, the conference had another goal — to get part-timers to “step outside our comfort zones and work together” — said Jessica Saint Paul from the Los Angeles College Faculty Guild.

 Within 90 minutes of the start of the conference, part-time activists and full-time allies went to workshops focused on part-time organizing, communications, and legislative priorities, which was the most immediate driving force of the conference, and with good reason.
 CFT’s collective legislative efforts have put $200 million in ongoing healthcare funding within the grasp of part-timers, moved a bill proposing effectively equal pay for equal work for part-time faculty (AB 1752), along with a reboot of a bill to raise the per district teaching cap for part-time faculty from 67% to 85% (AB 1856).